om-mahato/Login-Signup-React-Native-Template/ReadMe.md

 ---

-## Installation

-- `yarn install`
-- `react-native run-android`

 ### Clone

-- Clone this repo to your local machine using `git clone https://github.com/om-mahato/`
+- Clone this repo to your local machine using `git clone https://github.com/om-mahato/Login-Signup-React-Native-Template.git`

 ### Setup

-- If you want more syntax highlighting, format your code like this:

 > update and install this package first